Computing the shape gradient of stellarator coil complexity with respect to the plasma boundary: Shape gradients

 \section{Shape gradients}

 The shape gradient describes the local dependence of a functional on a surface and is independent of the choice of basis or parameterization.
 Consider a functional $F$ of the plasma surface, such as $\chi^2_B$, $\chi^2_K$, $\|B_n\|_2$, or $\|K\|_2$.
-Assuming sufficient smoothness, the Hadamard-Zol\'{e}sio structure theorem \citep{hadamard} states that the change in $F$ due to a vector field of infinitesimal displacements $\delta \boldsymbol{r}$ to the plasma surface is given by,
+The Hadamard-Zol\'{e}sio structure theorem \citep{hadamard} states that the change in $F$ due to a vector field of infinitesimal displacements $\delta \boldsymbol{r}$ to the plasma surface $S_{\text{plasma}}$ is given by,

-where $S_F$ is the shape gradient and $\delta F$ is called the shape derivative.
+under the assumption that $\delta F$ exists for all infinitely differentiable and compactly supported $\delta \bm{r}$.
+Here $S_F$ is the shape gradient, and $\delta F$ is called the shape derivative.
+In this equation and the following ones, the integral is over the unperturbed plasma surface and $\boldsymbol{\hat{n}}$ is the unit normal outward to this surface.
 This gives information about how the plasma surface can be deformed to alter a functional of the surface.
 For the case that the functional $F$ is $\chi^2_K$ or $\|K\|_2$, its shape gradient enables the plasma surface to be deformed to obtain simpler coils.

 Given a parameterization of the plasma surface with a set of parameters $\boldsymbol{\Omega}$, \eqref{eq:shape_gradient} can be expressed as,

 The shape gradient can be expanded as a Fourier series, assuming stellarator symmetry, as,